What are pro rata rights?

 How do pro rata rights impact my cap table?

 Pulley's modeling feature allows you to model the impact of pro rata rights on your cap table.
-View this 2-minute video to learn how to use the modeling feature.
+View this 6-minute video to learn how to use the modeling feature.
+You can also read through this guide to understand how the math works!

 How do I know if my SAFE or term sheet includes pro rata rights?